-This is part of my 6 week organizing challenge.
-Find everything you need to about this in my intro to the #6bagsfor6weeks challenge post!
+This is part of my 30 Day Declutter Challenge.
+Find everything you need to about this in my intro to the 30 Day challenge post!

 To begin, here is the process for doing this area.
 I’ll go more into detail for each part of your bathroom and linen closet but this is the general plan:

 - Second clean out the freshly cleared out space.

 - Third, go through each item to see if it fits into the keep, donate/sell, fix or throw away category.

 - Fourth, put everything back in an organized way (more on this below).

 *this post may contain affiliate links which means I may earn a small commission on something you purchase at no additional cost to you.
 Thank you for helping me support my family through Paisley + Sparrow!

 When we walk through your bathroom and linen closet there will be some areas that you may have an abundance of stuff others where you have minimal stuff.